leegodden/vizrt-technical-assessment/README.md

 # Possible improvements

-Further dropdowns for user to choose required data Ability to delete rows from the table
+Further dropdowns for user to choose required data Ability to edit/delete rows from the table
 Options to export for more file types ablity to push data to api
+Futher enhancement to usability

 # =================================================================================================================